 A Merchant service that facilitates payment between a Merchant portal, such as a website or mobile phone service, and the front-end of an Acquiring Bank or payment solution.

-A number allocated to a single individual that authorises electronic transactions using the account.
+A number allocated to a single individual that authorizes electronic transactions using the account.
 PINs are often required at POS Terminals in order to complete the Transaction.

 Also known as Password Harvesting, the act of posing as a known company in order to trick customers into divulging password or credit card information.